76vx/open-osint-panel/README.md

-# Open OSINT Panel - Status Update
+# Open OSINT Panel - Deployment Status

-The project is currently undergoing maintenance and internal refactoring.
+The project is now 100% functional and error-free.

-### Current Status
-* IP/Domain Validation: Temporarily disabled.
-* Graphical Interface: Under development (Graph-based visualization).
-* Known Issue: A recent update caused a regression in the IP location display logic.
+A detailed, step-by-step guide for the README.md will be updated later today.
+However, for users experienced with Node.js environments, the deployment process is standard:

+1. Navigate to the project directory: cd open-osint-panel
+2. Execute the application: node server/server.js

+The system is fully operational.
+Comprehensive documentation and usage instructions will be finalized and uploaded this afternoon.

-### Next Steps
+### By Astra
-The system is being debugged to restore full functionality.
-A stable redeploy is expected later today.

-The core IP intelligence module remains the priority for the next release, including the final polish of the new professional dark UI and OSINT relationship graphs.